tyutyu2012/Team_17_Raspberry_Pi_RFID/README.md

 5. On the terminal run 'python3 rfid.py'
 6. Scan the RFID for testing

+//
 1. "To return to normal Desktop, run these two commands:"
-2. print "\"cd /home/pi/.config/lxsession/LXDE-pi\""
+2. cd /home/pi/.config/lxsession/LXDE-pi\""
-3. print "\"rm autostart\""
+3. rm autostart\""
-4. print "***NOTE*** autostart file MUST be deleted, only emptying the content WILL cause problems"
+4. ***NOTE*** autostart file MUST be deleted, only emptying the content WILL cause problems"
-5. print "The autostart file contains one line \"@lxterminal\""
+5. The autostart file contains one line \"@lxterminal\""
-6. print "Then, \"cd /home/pi/\""
+6. Then, \"cd /home/pi/\""
-7. print "\"nano .bashrc\""
+7. \"nano .bashrc\""
-8. print "Then delete the lines \"echo Running at boot\" and \"sudo python /home/pi/rfid.py\""
+8. "Then delete the lines \"echo Running at boot\" and \"sudo python /home/pi/rfid.py\""
-9. print "Then reboot"
+9. "Then reboot"
-10. print "If you want to redo it, add the above deleted file with the one line"
+10. "If you want to redo it, add the above deleted file with the one line"
-11. print "Then add the deleted two lines at the bottom of .bashrc"
+11. "Then add the deleted two lines at the bottom of .bashrc"
-12. print "Starting program..."
+12. "Starting program..."